anvitamishra/devops-intern-app/README.md

 <h1><b>Heroku for deployment:</b></h1>

 The application is deployed on Heroku.
+Heroku allows for horizontal scaling of applications using CLI as well as Heroku's dashboard for the application.

 To install, here's the setup guide: https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up